8x8-dxi/ContactNowAPI/README.md

 ### API Endpoint Request Format
 `https://[API BASE URL]/scriptName.php?token=MY-TOKEN&method=method&format=json&...`

-The API will by default return a JSON response for some request.
-If you speak XML and wish to consume the API in XML format then you need to supply `&formart=xml` to your requests.
+The API will by default return XML response for some request.
+If you speak JSON and wish to consume the API in JSON format then you need to supply `&formart=json` to your requests.

 ## High level API diagram